 Airbus exports more than €26 billion of aeronautical and space products from France each year, while placing some €12.5 billion of orders with more than 10,000 French industrial partners annually.
 At the same time, the company’s commitment to its small and medium-sized enterprise (SME) suppliers is reflected in its membership in the SME pact designed to strengthen ties between large industrial groups and entrepreneurs.

 Airbus, one of the top 10 largest patent holders in France, registers more than 370 trademarks each year and expends around €1.1 billion annually in research and development.
 The company supports France’s network of competitiveness clusters including Aerospace Valley in Occitanie and Nouvelle-Aquitaine, SAFE in Provence-Alpes-Côte d’Azur and ASTech in the Île-de-France area.

 Airbus works with schools and universities across France to promote interest in aeronautics among future generations.
 In recent years, Airbus has consistently ranked among France’s most attractive employers and its commitment to equality and diversity is widely recognised.

-Airbus has made a commitment to ecologically sustainable business, which is symbolized by the design chosen for its A350 XWB final assembly line facility adjacent to Toulouse-Blagnac Airport.
+Airbus has made a commitment to ecologically sustainable business, which is symbolised by the design chosen for its A350 XWB final assembly line facility adjacent to Toulouse-Blagnac Airport.
 This massive building makes extensive use of natural lighting and generates 55% of its own energy, due in part to the 22,000 square metres of solar photovoltaic panels located on its roof.

 Airbus is an essential contributor to the economy of France through its mastery of advanced technologies and the excellence of its employees – the basis of the company’s competitiveness.
 Airbus is involved in many partnerships with the National Education Ministry and participates in the training of students in aeronautics.